 The protein Reference Daily Intake (RDI) for an adult who eats 2,000 calories a day is 50 grams, although some people may benefit from eating more than that.
 Your individual calorie and protein needs are typically based on your age, weight, height, sex, and activity level (

 Beyond protein’s essential roles in building and maintaining muscle and tissues in your body and helping regulate many body processes, protein also helps promotes satiety (fullness) and may aid in weight management (

 Here are 13 lean protein foods to consider.

-Most white-fleshed fish are super lean and excellent protein sources, providing under 3 grams of fat, around 20–25 grams of protein and 85–130 calories per 3.5-ounce (100-gram) plain, cooked serving (4, 5).
+Most white-fleshed fish are quite lean and excellent protein sources, providing less than 3 grams of fat, 20–25 grams of protein, and 85–130 calories per 3.5-ounce (100-gram) plain, cooked serving (

 A convenient way to buy plain fish fillets is in the frozen food section of your supermarket.
 If you move the fillets from your freezer to the refrigerator first thing in the morning, they’ll be thawed and ready to cook for your evening meal.